-finder fintech roundup: Blockchain testing, banks losing consumer trust and Aussies embracing fintech
+finder fintech round-up: Blockchain testing, banks losing consumer trust and Australians embracing fintech

 Fintech was the topic of several surveys and reports that gave us further insights into Australia's opinions on emerging markets.

 The global and Australian fintech space was awash with research this week, as EY, TransferWise and IDC gave us global and Australian fintech stats.
 A new homegrown startup is also looking into blockchain technology for the investment space and collaboration became the name of the game.

 Banks are losing consumers' trust as alternative providers emerge